What you can bring home to Canada

 Parts or derivatives of endangered species can be found in many common souvenirs such as clothing, jewellery, musical instruments, herbal or traditional medicines, cosmetic creams or food products.
 Souvenirs made from endangered animals and plants may be freely sold in the country you are visiting.
 The fact that they are available does not mean that they can be legally bought or sold, or brought across the border.
 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an agreement to ensure that international trade in wild animals and plants does not threaten their survival.
 You may bring some souvenirs into Canada made from some CITES-listed species without a CITES permit, as long as you have the souvenirs on your person or in your accompanying personal baggage.
 It is your responsibility to know if you are importing restricted wildlife species (plants and animals, and their derivatives) – check the CITES Species List, and follow all of the requirements to legally transport them.
 You may also consult the Endangered Species and the International Traveller’s brochure.

-Foreign Affairs, Trade and Development Canada (DFATD) may require permits and/or impose an import quota on certain commodities.
-For more information, visit the Export and Import Controls Bureau section of the DFATD website.
+Global Affairs Canada may require permits and/or impose an import quota on certain commodities.
+For more information, visit the Export and Import Controls Bureau section of the Global Affairs Canada website.

 While you are outside Canada, you can send gifts free of duty and taxes to friends at home in Canada under certain conditions.
 To qualify, each gift must not be worth more than CAN$60 and cannot be a tobacco product, an alcoholic beverage or advertising matter.
 If the gift is worth more than CAN$60, the recipient will have to pay regular duty and taxes on the excess amount.
 It is always a good idea to include a gift card to avoid any misunderstanding.